 Guidance can also take the form of an agency providing advice and assistance to members of the public about recommended actions to ensure that they are in compliance with Federal laws and regulations.
-One element of this guidance can be explaining to the regulated community how the agency interprets or intends to enforce certain laws and regulations.
 In addition to providing advice and assistance to the regulated community on how to comply with the agency's regulations, such guidance also furthers consistency and fairness in an agency's enforcement of its regulations.
-Depending on the context, the audience for this guidance can include individuals, small entities (such as small businesses and organizations, as well as local governments), large corporations, and/or State governments.
+Depending on the context, the audience for this guidance can include individuals, small entities (such as small